Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: The Fair Community Detection and Graphical Models

 \subsection{Fair Ising Graphical Model}

 In the previous section, we studied the fair estimation of graphical models for continuous data.
 Next, we focus on estimating an Ising Markov random field~\citep{Ising25}, suitable for binary or categorical data.
-Let $\m{y} = (y_1, \ldots, y_p) \in \{0, 1\}^p$ denote a binary random vector.
+Let $\m{y} = (y_1, \ldots, y_p)^\top \in \{0, 1\}^p$ denote a binary random vector.
 The Ising model specifies the probability mass function

-Here, $\mc{W}(\g{\Theta})$ is the partition function, which ensures that the density function in \eqref{eqn:ising:prob} integrates to one; $\g{\Theta}$ is a $ p\times p$ symmetric matrix that specifies the graph structure: $\theta_{jj'}=0$ implies that the $j$th and $j'$th variables are conditionally independent given the remaining ones.
+Here, $\mc{W}(\boldsymbol{\Theta})$ is the partition function, which ensures that the probability mass function in~\eqref{eqn:ising:prob} sums to one; $\boldsymbol{\Theta}$ is a $p \times p$ symmetric matrix that specifies the graph structure, where $\theta_{jj'} = 0$ implies that the $j$th and $j'$th variables are conditionally independent given the remaining ones.

 Several sparse estimation procedures for this model have been proposed. \cite{lee06} considered maximizing an $\ell_1$-penalized log-likelihood for this model.
 Due to the difficulty in computing the log-likelihood with the expensive partition function, alternative approaches have been considered.
 For instance, \cite{ravikumar2010high} proposed a neighborhood selection approach which involves solving $p$ logistic regressions separately (one for each node in the network), which leads to an estimated parameter matrix that is in general not symmetric.
-In contrast, others have considered maximizing an $\ell_1$-penalized pseudo-likelihood with a symmetric constraint on $\g{\Theta}$ \citep{Guo10,Guo11,Tan14,tarzanagh2018estimation}.
+In contrast, others have considered maximizing an $\ell_1$-penalized pseudo-likelihood with a symmetric constraint on $\g{\Theta}$ \citep{guo2011joint,Guo15,Tan14,tarzanagh2018estimation}.
 Under the probability model above, the negative $\log$-pseudo-likelihood for $n$ observations takes the form